sigsum/sigsum/log.md

 interact with a log.
 This protocol is used by logs, submitters and monitors.

-There are companion documents for the [Sigsum proof](https://git.glasklar.is/sigsum/core/sigsum-go/-/blob/main/doc/sigsum-proof.md) passed from submitter to verifier, and the [Witness protocol](./witness.md) used between a log and a witness.
+There are companion documents for the [sigsum proof](https://git.glasklar.is/sigsum/core/sigsum-go/-/blob/main/doc/sigsum-proof.md) passed from submitter to verifier, and the [Witness protocol](./witness.md) used between a log and a witness.